jin62304/jin62304.github.io/index.md

 <br/>

 # News
-* 05/2023 "Towards Diverse and Effective Question-Answer Pair Generation from Children Storybooks" is accepted at Findings of ACL 2023
+* 08/2023 "Toward Practical Automatic Speech Recognition and Post-Processing: a Call for Explainable Error Benchmark Guideline" is accepted at DMLR Workshop at ICML 2023.

 # Research Interest
 * Information Extraction